 during the first week of the month of May.
 The festivities continue for a period of three days and are enriched with ancient traditions and rituals

 .
 The festival is arranged following the sowing of crops, cleaning the agricultural fields, clearing the wells or `Tsubu`, burning forests and maintenance of homes by the elder members of `Putu Menden` which is done for a week.
 People celebrate the Moatsu festival by performing songs and dance

-observe Moatsu Mong after sowing the seeds.
-The main aim is to seek the blessings of Almighty after completing the various activities that include harvesting of old and new Jhum Kheti, Cleaning of the Tsubu or Water Wells, Marriages in spring season, repair and construction of houses by the elders of the Village Council.
+s.
+The main aim of Moatsu festival is to seek the blessings of Almighty after completing the various activities that include harvesting of old and new `Jhum Kheti`, cleaning of the water

 sit around it.
-Ao tribal men and women dress themselves in their best traditional attire and the womenfolk of the community serve the wine and meat.
+Ao tribal men and women dress themselves in their best traditional attire and the womenfolk of the community serve the wine and other food items.

-Every man is required to wear a new belt, for hanging his dao.
-While married men receive this from their wives, the bachelors are presented the belts from their girl friends.
+Every man is required to wear a new belt, for hanging his `dao`.
+While married men receive this from their wives, the bachelors are presented the belts by their girl friends.
 This is an occasion, when restrictions relating to dress and ornaments are relaxed.
-Prior to the festival, the morung or the traditional communal house had to be repaired and the dancing drums were also put to order.
-On the first day of the festival, the boys of the younger age-groups go to the jungle and collect six bundles of paired bamboo strips each, which in turn are handed over to the morung elders.
-On the third day the meat is distributed among the boys of the morung.
+Prior to the festival, the `Morung

+are also put to order.
+On the first day of the festival, the boys of the younger age-groups go to the jungle and collect six bundles of paired bamboo

+On the second day, all the male members engage in clearing the village.
+That night, the cows and pigs are slaughtered for the festival.
+On the third day the meat is distributed among the boys of the Morung.
 Some portion is kept in order to be given as presents.
-The boys eat the meat outside the morung, the elders come into the morung and are entertained with meat and rice-beer.
+The boys eat the meat outside the Morung, the elders come into the Morung and are entertained with oriental alcoholic beverage